Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-introduction.md

 - [Bridges](learn-bridges) - Overview of bridges.
 - [Cryptography](learn-cryptography) - Describes the cryptography used in AXIASolar and where it is employed in the protocol.
 - [Consensus](learn-consensus) - Describes what kind of consensus is used in the AXIASolar protocol and how it compares to other consensus protocols.
-- [DOT](learn-DOT) - Information on DOTs, the native token of the AXIASolar protocol.
+- [SOLAR](learn-SOLAR) - Information on SOLARs, the native token of the AXIASolar protocol.
 - [Governance](learn-governance) - What blockchain governance is, and how it works in AXIASolar.
 - [Cross-chain Communication](learn-crosschain) - Information regarding how cross-chain messaging works.
 - [Parachains](learn-parachains) - Overview of what a parachain is, and how they work.